Pre Tax vs Post Tax Deductions

 - Access to an HSA (triple-tax advantage)

-- Often comparable quality of care for routine expenses
+- Often equivalent quality of care for routine visits

-For workers with chronic conditions, planned surgeries, or high prescription costs, a PPO with higher premiums but lower out-of-pocket maximums may be financially superior despite the higher premium cost.
+For workers with chronic conditions, planned surgeries, or high prescription costs, a PPO with higher premiums but lower out-of-pocket maximums may save more money overall despite the premium cost.
+Run the math with your actual expected usage before choosing.

 Tip

 Pre-tax deductions reduce both income tax AND FICA taxes.
-A $500/month pre-tax health insurance premium saves approximately $173/month in taxes at a combined 22% federal + 5% state + 7.65% FICA rate — a $2,076/year difference versus post-tax.
+A $500/month pre-tax health insurance premium saves approximately $173/month in taxes at a combined 22% federal + 5% state + 7.65% FICA rate — that's $2,076/year in savings compared to paying the same premium with post-tax dollars.

 Frequently Asked Questions